oracle/fastr/documentation/tutorials/debugging/tutorial.md

 ### Inter-language Debugging

-File `Main.java` creates a `PolyglotEngine` object that can execute R code.
+File `Main.java` creates a `Context` object that can execute R code.
 This is basically the FastR engine.
-The engine object can now run R code by creating a source object (representing R code) and submitting the source to the engine.
+The engine object can now run R code by creating a source object (representing R code) and submitting the source to the context object.
 The expression `fromString("print('Hello, World! (from string)')")` creates a source code from a string.
 Expression `fromFile("R/main.r")` creates source code from file *R/main.r*.